 Address: 70 Spectrum Center Drive, Irvine, California

-Lululemon and The Denim Lab are some of the retail shops you will recognize at the Spectrum Center.
+Lululemon and The Denim Lab are some retail shops you will recognize at the Spectrum Center.
 Some eateries like Dave and Buster’s, After’s Ice Cream, and Umami Burger can also be found here.
-Besides each of these places offering delicious food, you will notice American fare and adult arcade games.
+Besides these places offering delicious food, you will notice American fare and adult arcade games.

 There are also lots of low-cost to free attractions you will find at the Irvine Spectrum Center.
 The kids will love the giant Ferris wheel and carousel featured at the center, while mom and dad enjoy taking a stroll along the manicured gardens and hardscaping grounds.

-If it’s a movie or comedy you’re after, the Irvine Improv offers weekly big-star comedians.
+The Irvine Improv offers weekly big-star comedians if it’s a movie or comedy you’re after.
 There is also a movie theater in the plaza with bright lights and fountains.
 Is that not doing it for you?
-The arcade “Spaces” offers visitors and residents of Irvine a new experience of virtual reality!
+The arcade “Spaces” offers Irvine visitors and residents a new virtual reality experience!

 8. San Joaquin Wildlife Sanctuary